Module 9: Complementary, Not Competing

 - Complete this exercise by Wednesday.
 You will NOT submit it to your instructor yet.

 - Critique ONE other student’s post for your participation requirement.
 The critique is worth 15 points and is due on Thursday.
 You are expected to analyze all aspects of their response from acquisition, to maintenance, to reducing/extinguishing the behavior.
-Be advised you will be assigned a peer partner for this step and partners will be posted before the Wednesday due date.
-Post your critique as a reply to the student in the Class Discussions area.
+Please look for a post from one of your classmates which has NOT received feedback from any other student.
+Post your critique as a reply to the student in the Discussions area.

 - After you have done this, update your answer to the exercise to reflect what you learned from your peer partner in the discussion.
 Any revisions you make due to peer partner feedback should be identified as such.
 You could simply say, Peer Partner Feedback Revision: XXX (Start the text).
 Do call out the feedback in case it is wrong, and you were initially correct.
 If you note the feedback but that it might be flawed, that would demonstrate your understanding of the topics in this course and contribute positively to your grade on the exercise.
 If their feedback was correct and you show what you initially thought was wrong, this too can lead to a higher grade.